Samuel Tucker (naval officer): Military career

 Born on 1 November 1747, in Marblehead, Massachusetts, Tucker began his naval career in the spring of 1760 as a cabin boy in the warship, King George.
 He subsequently rose to command of a merchant ship in July 1774.
 Tucker was in England at the outbreak of the American Revolutionary War, but returned to Massachusetts in the autumn of 1775.

 Upon his return, Tucker was selected by General George Washington to command a small flotilla of armed schooners which Washington had purchased and fitted out to prey on the British shipping.
 Tucker also served as commanding officer of the schooner Franklin.

 In Franklin and later in schooner Hancock, Tucker cruised off the Massachusetts coast, taking many prizes in 1776.
 His first, taken jointly with the schooner Lee, came on 29 February, when the two Continental ships cornered the 300-ton Henry and Esther, bound for Boston laden with wood from Halifax, Nova Scotia.
 In April 1776, in Hancock, Tucker sighted two supply brigs making for Boston.
 Standing in to the harbor, near the protecting cannon of British warships anchored in the roadstead, he soon captured brigs Jane and William, out of Ireland.
 Tucker took both, escaping with the two ships and their valuable cargoes of foodstuffs and other items needed by the Continental Army.

-On 15 March 1777, Tucker received a commission in the Continental Navy, and in September 1777 replaced Captain Hector McNeill in command of the new frigate Boston, following McNeill's suspension from duty.
+On 15 March 1777, Capt.
+Samuel Tucker received a commission in the Continental Navy, signed by John Hancock on the same day.
+In December 1777 Tucker was chosen as the "best qualified and most deserving” captain for command of the frigate Boston to replace the disgraced Captain Hector McNeill.

-For the remainder of 1777, Tucker, in Boston, carried out commerce-raiding forays in the North Atlantic and off the northeast coasts before being selected for a special mission.
 On 15 February 1778, Capt.
 Samuel Tucker sailed from Braintree, Massachusetts, to take onboard John Adams, the newly appointed minister to France, and his son, John Quincy.
 Later, in remarks before the Navy Board, Tucker would say of Adams, "I did not say much to him at first, but damn and bugger my eyes, I found him after a while as sociable as any Marblehead man."